AndrewEC/SteganographyApp/README.markdown

 --chunkSize :: Specifies the number of bytes to read in each read, encode, and store operation.
     Value needs to be a positive whole number.
     Larger numbers can quicken the process of encoding larger files.

+--randomSeed :: Randomizes the order in which bytes will be written from input file to image.
 ```

 3rd Party Libraries